-POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp.
-ATEX; and robustness and simplicity in maintenance.
-G11 Does the operational concept in review going to use remote operations or new (non-traditional) ways of working?
+POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp. • ATEX; and robustness and simplicity in maintenance.
+G11 Does the operational concept in review going to use remote operations or new (non- traditional) ways of working?
 Then the remaining questions are relevant G12 Is the degree of remote operations or remote support defined and precisely described?
 FR §10, §11 Kotter (1996) To avoid misunderstandings, it is important to define the concept and the degree of remote operations.
 This will ensure a better implementation process and a better result.
 Clarity in responsibility, procedures, and communication protocol must be in place, among all the different actors and participants, including suppliers involved in outsourcing.
 Three examples of different degrees of remote operations are listed: Johnsen (2005a) Remote Support: The operation is done offshore, but remote support is being given by onshore experts via teleconferencing, video, phone, or radio.
 Remote Monitoring: The operation is done offshore, but some sort of remote monitoring is being performed.
 Remote Control: The operation is managed and operated remotely.

-POINT DESCRI PTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp.
-G12.1 В. Is a clear vision and goal for remote operations defined in cooperation with key stakeholders?
-Are the vision and goals of remote operations aligned with the organization's underlying values, philosophy, and procedures?
-Do key stakeholders understand the rationale behind the vision and goals?
-To avoid complacency and misunderstanding it is important to establish a compelling vision and goal of remote operation in cooperation with key stakeholders.
-The goal and vision of remote operations must be aligned with the organisation's underlying values and philosophy, or certain aspects may need to be adjusted.
-(I.e. Remotely operated equipment may not have the lowest upfront cost, but it could be the most cost-effective option when considering the total cost of ownership, which might challenge purchase procedures.)
-FR §12, §13 Kotter (1996) G12.2 Has a cost/benefit analysis of remote solution been documented in cooperation with the key stakeholders?
-The analysis should be broad (including MTO), to document all costs.
+POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp.
+G12.1 A. Is a clear vision and goal for repoperations defined in cooperations defined in cooperations defined in cooperations defined in cooperations aligned with the organization's underlying value philosophy, and procedures?
+C. Do key stakeholders understate rationale behind the vision and To avoid complacency and misunderstanding it is importate. establish a compelling vision and remote operations must be aligned the organisation's underlying value operations must be aligned the organisation's underlying value operated equipment may not here to be adjusted.
+(I.e. Remote operated equipment may not here to be adjusted.
+(I.e. Remote operated equipment may not here to be adjusted of the considering the total cost of ow which might challenge purchast procedures.) tion with note es, nd the d goals? nt to nd goal of n with vision of ned with alues cts may tely ave the d be the n mership, FR §12, §13 Kotter (1996) G12.2 Has a cost/benefit analysis of solution been documented in cooperation with the key stakeholders?
+The analysis should be broad (i MTO), to document all costs.
 A Kotter (1996): Nystrøm (2019), Adressa (2023).

 POINT DESCRIPTION Yes No NA REFERENCES COMMENTS/REF TO DOCUMENTS Resp. consequence analysis should be documented and presented to the key stakeholders.
-An assessment of remote operations should be conducted after 2-5 years of experience.
+An assessment of remote operations should be conducted after 2- 5 years of experience.
 Costs may increase, particularly if scope is fragmented.
 G12.3 A. Are remote operations specified and developed in cooperation with the key users and stakeholders?
 B. Is the functional requirement for remote operations developed based on user requirements?
 To ensure participation from both management and employees, the development of remote operations should be done both top-down and bottom-up.
 Key stakeholders should participate in the change process.
 Requirements should be specified together with the key stakeholders and adjusted based on feedback from experience.
 Relevant stakeholders could be users, management, and third-party providers.
 FR §13 Pinto (1996).
 ISO 11064 (Series) ISO 9241-210 (2019) G12.4 Are sufficient competent resources allocated to the project to meet the deadlines?
-Management must allocate key resources from the line to new ways of HSE (2003) Kotter (1996)
+Management must allocate key resources from the line to new ways of HSE (2003) Kotter (1996) PROJECT NO D. REPORT NO. VERSION 60